-Our Forensic Psychology MA program at Fairleigh Dickinson University is designed to offer our students the maximum possible exposure to the broad field of forensic psychology while at the same time streamlining a curriculum that allows students to finish in 1.5 years.
-The primary objectives of the degree are to provide a functional terminal degree for students who wish to prepare for master’s-level forensic jobs (e.g., in juvenile /adult court clinics, penal settings, law enforcement, research departments, or forensic psychiatric settings), and provide a springboard for students interested in pursuing advanced graduate training in forensic psychology.
-Students complete coursework covering various areas of forensic psychology practice.
-In addition, students gain invaluable clinical experience through the completion of a 300-hour externship placement, and have the option to participate in forensic research and complete a thesis.
+The Forensic Psychology M.A. program at Fairleigh Dickinson University (FDU) is designed to offer students the maximum possible exposure to the broad field of forensic psychology, while at the same time streamlining a curriculum that allows students to graduate in 1.5 years.
+The primary objectives of the degree are to provide a functional terminal degree for students who wish to prepare for master’s-level forensic jobs (e.g., in juvenile /adult courts, correctional settings, law enforcement, research departments, or forensic psychiatric settings), and provide a springboard for students interested in pursuing advanced graduate training in forensic psychology.
+Students complete coursework covering various areas of clinical and forensic psychology.
+In addition, students gain invaluable clinical experience through the completion of a 300-hour externship placement and have the option to participate in forensic research.

-Admissions requirements for the M.A. in Forensic Psychology are the following:
+Admissions requirements for the Forensic Psychology M.A.
+Program are the following:

 - Online graduate school application.